-Some code (longlong.h and clz_tab.c) has been used from the GMP library, whose main author is Torbjorn Granlund.
+Some code (longlong.h and clz_tab.c) has been used from an LGPL v2+ version of the GMP library.
+The main author of the GMP library is Torbjorn Granlund.

 FLINT 2 was a complete rewrite from scratch which began in about 2010.